 Worth mentioning in the context of recent and successful fintech-related business models is the increasing digitalisation in the insurance sector.
 New service providers have evolved that primarily broker insurance via smartphones quickly and simply.
 Certainly, these brokers must also comply with the general information duties relating to the brokerage of insurance contracts.
+Furthermore, increased activity can be expected in the ESG-related fintech segment.

 Also successful, but not strictly new, are product comparison websites, which have become very popular with price-conscious consumers.
 The influence of these offerings on the market is governed by the general competition rules.
-These include that price comparison tests must be performed in a competent manner, seek to be objectively accurate and be neutral.
-Also, the incorporation of 'fintech banks' is noteworthy in connection with new business models.
+These include that price comparison tests must be performed in a competent manner, seek to be objectively accurate and be neutral.121 Furthermore, the incorporation of 'fintech banks' is noteworthy in connection with new business models.
 These fintech banks hold a comprehensive licence to conduct banking business but still perceive themselves to be fintech companies.
-Their business model is based on digitalisation, and they partly offer white-label solutions, namely they may seek to cooperate with other fintech companies that need licensed banks for their business model.
-This illustrates that some fintech banks position themselves as 'platform banks', where cooperation partners may find specific service offerings that they can use to complement their own products or services.
+Their business model is based on digitalisation, and they partly offer white-label solutions, namely they may seek to cooperate with other fintech banks position themselves as 'platform banks', where cooperation partners may find specific service offerings that they can use to complement their own products or services.
+Thus, offering 'banking as a service' (BaaS) has become an attractive business model for some innovative fintech companies in Germany.
+Furthermore, business models described as 'embedded finance' and comprehensive 'fintech as a service' (FaaS) offers by non-banks seem to be a high-potential trend.